 Rare earth minerals are not the only valuable metals in your smartphone.
 You will also find lead, arsenic, mercury, cadmium and other minerals like copper, gold, palladium, and platinum in your cell phone.
 National Parks around the world are now being opened and contaminated in the desperate search for gold and copper.

-If you are going to recycle your old phone only 1% of it will be reused.
+If you are going to recycle your old phone only a tiny percent of it will be reused.

 And where does the waste end up?